isidentical/refactor/docs/source/index.md

         # based approach (a contract of transformation).

         # For this case, our contract is going to be: if the given node
-        # is an identifier with the name of "placeholder", it will replaced
+        # is an identifier with the name of "placeholder", it will be
-        # with literal "42".
+        # replaced with literal "42".
         assert isinstance(node, ast.Name)
         assert node.id == "placeholder"